Cattails

 Location

-Cattails can be found all across the United States in wet lowlands and shallow waters.
+Cattails can be found across the United States.

 Propagation